1MishGun1/Guess-the-number/README.md

 # Guess-the-number

-Lern project when studying JS (Game: "Guess the number")
+The Game "Guess the number" it is learn project when studying JavaScript.